I watched him flap helplessly between the teeth of a barbwire fence, screeching for help.

 It was a hollow question.
 As soon as my papa finished speaking the boy gurgled and grasped at his arms, fingers clawing and scraping to pull himself free.
 Papa was patient; he let the boy draw blood from his sturdy, sun-broiled arms.
 He let him scream and twist until the boy was panting.

 Papa held him like a glass bird, dingy feathers clinging to a fragile surface.
 His eyes looked broken, stomped out and I felt a boundless sadness.
 As if every heartbeat pumped tears into me.
 I felt his gaze fasten to me again.
-I tried not to cringe when Papa wrestled the barbwire into submission, gauging his own arms as he scooped the boy up.
+I tried not to cringe when Papa wrestled the barbwire into submission, gouging his own arms as he scooped the boy up.

-He laid him down in the grass, the boy curled up against the ground shuddering and gazing up at the sky.
+Papa laid him down in the grass, the boy curled up against the ground shuddering and gazing up at the sky.
 Papa glanced over the boy's wounds, making sure not to touch or startle him.
 I realized my hands were shaking and that I hadn't let go of the fence.
 I don't think I remembered how to.

 "I'll have to get the Doc to look him over, but he should be all right.
 Evelyn?"